 If you are looking for a church that believes that God is real and alive then Oakland Baptist Church is for you!
-We offer all the benefits of a small country church where members are family as well as dynamic preaching and outstanding special events.
+We offer all the benefits of a small country church where members are family as well as dynamic preaching and outstanding fellowship.
 Here at OBC, Christianity is not just a title, but a way of life as we seek to experience the fullness of God’s relationship with us (Phil.
 3:12-15).

 If your life seems to be lacking and you desire to experience Christianity the way God intended, then need to join Oakland Baptist Church.
 Here you can experience spiritual and emotional healing and growth.